 Why does anxiety aggravate asthma symptoms and attacks?

 At this time, the cause of asthma is unknown.
 Many sources suggest there is a combination of factors that cause asthma, such as environmental and genetic.
 But the condition of asthma is well understood.
 “Asthma is an inflammatory disease of the airways,” says Bradley Chipps, MD, pediatric pulmonologist and allergist in Sacramento, California.

 Even though the cause of asthma is unknown, there are many aggravators and triggers of asthma symptoms and attacks, including as mentioned above, stress.

-These stress response changes push the body past its normal operating balance, and therefore, stress the body.
-So stress and anxiety-caused stress can aggravate asthma, asthma symptoms, and asthma attacks.
+Because of the many body-wide changes the stress response brings about, stress responses stress the body.
+Consequently, stress, including anxiety-caused stress can aggravate asthma, asthma symptoms, and asthma attacks.

 How can I reduce my asthma symptoms and attacks?

-Due to the connection between asthma, stress, and anxiety caused stress, asthma symptoms and attacks can be reduced by reducing stress and learning to better manage your anxious behaviors.
+Due to the link between asthma, anxiety, stress, and chronic stress, asthma symptoms and attacks can be reduced by reducing stress and addressing your anxious behavior.

 - Stress reduction

 - Spending more time doing the things you love